nagasudhirpulla/taming_python/blog/skills/flask_iis.md

 - Hosting a python flask server directly to the clients / internet is not generally practiced
 - Flask server should be generally hosted behind a robust reverse proxy server like Nginx or IIS (Internet Information Services)
 - SSL certificate management will be very easy with IIS and need not be handled in the flask application
-- Since IIS is the go to hosting solution for windows server, this approach is a more useful and a practical implementation of flask server hosting  in windows
+- Since IIS is the go-to hosting solution for windows server, this approach is a more useful and a practical implementation of flask server hosting  in windows
 - Moreover IIS has a very handy and powerful user interface to control the hosting of web applications

 ### Enabling IIS in windows